HomeOur impactHelicopters

 Our helicopters have the ability to access remote parts of Essex and Hertfordshire quickly.

 They are not affected by the ever-increasing traffic congestion on our roads and country lanes, and they can reach areas inaccessible to land vehicles, including woods, beaches, docks and golf courses.
-The AW169 flies at around 170 mph, and the MD902 at around 150mph, allowing our critical care team to reach the farthest point in Essex in less than 20 minutes and the farthest point in Hertfordshire in less than 15 minutes.
+The AW169 flies at around 170 mph, and the (interim) A109 at around 190mph, allowing our critical care team to reach the farthest point in Essex in less than 20 minutes and the farthest point in Hertfordshire in less than 15 minutes.

 Branded EHAAT AW169 flying above the camera